 Vintage Caravanning (Guest post by Maggie Moncrieff – my Mum!)

-My next blog post is overdue and I have in front of me another article my Mum wrote for the parish magazine of All Saints on-the-Hill, Highams Park which I think deserves a wider readership.
+Another article written by my Mum for the parish magazine of All Saints on-the-Hill, Highams Park which I think deserves a wider readership.
 I still can’t get over the fact my grandpa made a caravan out of an old railway carriage!

 Caravan holidays formed the base of a happy childhood for my sister and me.
 My father was an amateur carpenter and made us a Wendy House and many wooden toys.
 He had a great chum, Jimmy Hogarth, who joined him in projects.